james-burbage/career-development-curriculum/module_one/dtr_guidelines_memo.md

 ### Template for DTR Memo

-Project:
+Project: 2DoBox

-Group Member Names:

-Project Expectations: What does each group member hope to get out of this project?
+Group Member Names: Laura Whitaker, James Burbage Project Expectations: What does each group member hope to get out of this project?

-Goals and expectations:
+Goals and expectations: James: Practice on Javascript!!!
+Laura: Get more confident partnering.

-Team strengths:
+Team strengths: Communication!

-How to overcome obstacles:
+How to overcome obstacles: Collaborate!

-Schedule Expectations (When are we available to work together and individually?):
+Schedule Expectations (When are we available to work together and individually?): Weekends and through screenshare.
 Communication Expectations (How and often will we communicate?
-How do we keep lines of communication open?):
+How do we keep lines of communication open?): Screenshare & everyday.

-Abilities Expectations (Technical strengths and areas for desired improvement):
+Abilities Expectations (Technical strengths and areas for desired improvement): James: strengths: CSS areas of improvement: JS, Laura: strengths: JS, areas of improvement: communication.

-Workload Expectations (What features do we each want to work on?):
+Workload Expectations (What features do we each want to work on?): Equal distribution.

-Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
+Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests): Each utilize own branch.

-Expectations for giving and receiving feedback:
+Expectations for giving and receiving feedback: High, be good partners!

-Agenda to discuss project launch:
+Agenda to discuss project launch: ASAP

-Ideas:
+Ideas: Collaborate and get through all phases!

-Tools:
+Tools: Goggle
 Additional Notes: